dcsil/Klear-Frontend/README.md

 ## Setup
 1. Login and Install dependencies via ```./script/bootstrap```
 2. Download the Expo app
+3. Run ```expo start```
-3. Open the expo app, sign in, then this app should show up in the UI.
+4. Open the expo app, sign in, then this app should show up in the UI.
 Click to open it

 ## Troubleshooting